wolfiabot/Wolfia/DEVELOPING.md

 #### PostgreSQL
 This project uses the [PostgreSQL](https://www.postgresql.org/) relational database to store and query important data.
-The currently used version can be found in the [databases' Dockerfile](docker/database/Dockerfile).
+The currently used version can be found in the [poggres repo](https://github.com/CapybaraLabs/poggres).
 Installing it is optional, running the development `docker-compose` is recommended instead:
 ```shell script
 docker-compose -f docker/dev/docker-compose.yaml up -d